Kometa-Team/Kometa/docs/defaults/movie/country.md

 # Country Default Metadata File

-The `- pmm: movie/country` Metadata File is used to dynamically create collections based on the countries available in your library.
+The `- pmm: country` Metadata File is used to dynamically create collections based on the countries available in your library.

 Example Collections Created: